lsst/ap_pipe/doc/lsst.ap.pipe/pipeline-bps.rst

     # Same as -d on the command line.
 Here is an example of a small data query just for testing.
     dataQuery: 'exposure IN (11690, 11692) AND detector in (49, 50)'

-  # Various things for bps to customize about each pipeline task.
+  # An example on how to customize a pipeline task.
   pipetask:
     # Here you can set options to various pipeline tasks if they should run with something other than the defaults you specified above.
     subtractImages:
       requestMemory: 4096

+  # Directory where files associated with your submission, such as logs, will go; default is shown.
+  submitPath: ${PWD}/bps/{outputRun}

+  # Specify WMS plugin (HTCondor, Parsl, Slurm, triple Slurm, etc.); HTCondor is default.
+  wmsServiceClass: lsst.ctrl.bps.htcondor.HTCondorService

+  # Specify compute site and specific site settings; s3df is default.
+  computeSite: s3df
+  site:
+    s3df:
+      profile:
+        condor:
+          +Walltime: 7200

+  # Memory allocated for each quantum, in MBs; 2048 is default.
+  requestMemory: 2048

+  # CPUs to use per quantum; 1 is default.
+  requestCpus: 1

 Notes on the yaml file
 ----------------------

 * A good example of a complete pipeline yaml is `ap_pipe/pipelines/_ingredients/ApPipe.yaml <https://github.com/lsst/ap_pipe/blob/main/pipelines/_ingredients/ApPipe.yaml>`_.

   * You can simply import that, or you may want to make other changes.
-* The `computeSite` option determines where your jobs will run; as of now (September 2023) the typical choice will be `s3df`.
+* The ``computeSite`` option determines where your jobs will run; as of now (May 2025) the typical choice will be ``s3df``.

   * Other options may be possible in the future; see the `ctrl_bps <https://pipelines.lsst.io/modules/lsst.ctrl.bps/index.html>`_ documentation.
   * One can also ask the bps experts about that, for example on the #dm-middleware-support Slack channel.
-* The `outputRun` variable is automatically set for you based on the value of `output` and a timestamp.
+* The ``outputRun`` variable is automatically set for you based on the value of ``output`` and a timestamp.
-* The default wall time for jobs is around 72 hours; you can override that value by setting `+Walltime` as shown (time should be given in seconds).
+* The default wall time for jobs is around 72 hours; you can override that value by setting ``+Walltime`` as shown (time should be given in seconds).
 * In general don't ask for more resources (CPUs, memory, disk space, wall time, etc.) than you know you need.
-* Note that you must use the long option names in a yaml file for the corresponding pipetask options, e.g. `butlerConfig` instead of `-i`, `dataQuery` instead of `-d`, etc.
+* Note that you must use the long option names in a yaml file for the corresponding pipetask options, e.g. ``butlerConfig`` instead of ``-i``, ``dataQuery`` instead of ``-d``, etc.
-* You can request default resource requirements such as memory or run time at the top level of the yaml (see the `requestMemory` line above), but you can give other values for specific task types if you want (for example see the higher requestMemory value in the subtractImages section under `pipetask`).
+* You can request default resource requirements such as memory or run time at the top level of the yaml (see the ``requestMemory`` line above), but you can give other values for specific task types if you want (for example see the higher requestMemory value in the subtractImages section under ``pipetask``).
 * Don't forget to set your butler, input and output collections, and any other absolute paths according to your own work area.

 .. _section-ap-pipe-pipeline-bps-allocate: